 Wearing Masks in the Community and Workplaces

-Wearing a mask in the community is not a substitute for physical distancing and hand washing.
-It is an additional measure to protect you and those around you, even if you don’t have symptoms.
+Wearing a mask in the community is a measure to protect you and those around you, even if you don’t have symptoms.

 Frequently Asked Questions